List of Marvel Comics teams and organizations: H.A.M.M.E.R.

+During the Siege of Asgard, Osborn took H.A.M.M.E.R., the Dark Avengers, and the Initiative members who were on his side to partake in the attack on Asgard.
+The President was watching the invasion of Asgard with his security council; he ordered the Secretary of State to dispatch all available military forces to Broxton and to have Osborn and the Dark Avengers arrested for treason.
+After this, the President exclaimed a need for a miracle, which was met by Captain America, along with his friends, arriving to help.
+The President then decided to let Captain America deal with Osborn and sent an order to the arriving military forces to focus on H.A.M.M.E.R. as the military shot down one of the H.A.M.M.E.R.
+Helicarriers.
+H.A.M.M.E.R. was soon officially dissolved.
+Some remnants of the organization attempted to reorganize themselves after Osborn's defeat, contacting Victoria Hand to lead them, only to have her give their location to the New Avengers in her new role as their S.H.I.E.L.D. liaison.
+H.A.M.M.E.R. was soon reassembled by Superia.
+The New Avengers captured Superia after getting a tip from Victoria Hand.
+Following the Fear Itself storyline, Osborn escaped from the Raft and freed Superia as well.
+Osborn reclaimed control of H.A.M.M.E.R. and recruited Madame Hydra, Gorgon, and some A.I.M.
+Agents as new members.
+H.A.M.M.E.R. later ended up in an alliance with A.I.M. and HYDRA.
+When Norman Osborn was defeated, H.A.M.M.E.R. ended up disbanding, with Madame Hydra using the remaining members to reinforce HYDRA.

 Hand

 Harriers

+The Harriers are an organization appearing in American comic books published by Marvel Comics.

 The Harriers are a team of mercenary soldiers, trained and equipped to battle both conventional and superhuman opponents.
 The organization consists of a military-style unit headed by the commanding officer, Hardcase, and nine other members.
-Each of the Harriers formerly served as an agent of the international law enforcement agency S.H.I.E.L.D.
+Each of the Harriers formerly served as an agent of S.H.I.E.L.D.
 When the original version of S.H.I.E.L.D. was disbanded, these ten former S.H.I.E.L.D. banded together as the Harriers.
 The Harriers's last known base of operations was Colbert Chu's warehouse, Street of the Stunted Dog, Lowtown, Madripoor.
 Hardcase, Battleaxe, and Shotgun took an assignment from the DEA to infiltrate General Nguyen Ngoc Coy's organization in a failed attempt to destroy Coy's major opium crop in the Indochinese "Golden Triangle."
 During this operation, the Harriers clashed with Wolverine.
 The Harriers were later hired by Wolverine to try to capture him, Psylocke, and Jubilee as a test of the Harriers's skills.